weronikadyczek/Azure-Analytics-and-AI-Engagement/sqldev/01 - Getting Started/01 - Getting Started.md

 - How to implement ALM (Application Lifecycle Management) for Fabric SQL workloads
 - How to secure your solution with authentication, authorization, and data protection best practices
 - How to implement RAG (Retrieval-Augmented Generation) patterns to enhance AI responses with live SQL data
 - How to integrate Power BI with Fabric SQL using Translytical Taskflows for real-time analytics
-- How to use BCDR capabilities available in SQL database in Fabric
 - How to monitor performance using Fabric’s performance dashboard
-- How to size, monitor, and optimize Fabric capacity for cost and performance efficiency

 ## 🛠 Technologies used in this Workshop